jjmiranda8/myScripts/README.md

 ## Practice Data Structures

-* Creates repo with source and test files for another ds/algo questions
+* Creates repo with source and test files for another ds/algo question
-* Also creates a file to store solutions